tutek1/DTLabs/07_Animation&Physics/lab07.md

 ```

 #### The Result
 The player and cube `mass` parameter can be adjusted to make the interactions feel different.
-Here is the full code of the function:
+Here is the complete code of the function:

 ```GDScript
 func _check_collisions(delta : float) -> void: